PD0DIB/Nextion_HAM-radio-screens/Model 10 - The New Series/SIMPLEX/README.md

 it will work without the NextionDriver, but only basic info will be displayed.

-2)The 3.2 inch Basic has not enough memory and you will not find it as Model 10 (yet).
+2) The 3.2 inch Basic has not enough memory and you will not find it as Model 10 (yet).

 Working on it ........